quinfer/signal-amplification-theory/README.md

 - **Status**: ✅ VERIFIED (with corrected parameters)

 #### 4. `Monte Carlo Verification of Theoretical Results`
+**Script**: `scripts/monte_carlo_verification.py`
 **Purpose**: Empirical validation through simulation
+**Note**: This script has not yet been run, as Monte Carlo simulations are intended for a high-level target beyond the current Economic Letters submission.
 **Features**:
 - Signal amplification with simulated market data
 - Complementarity hypothesis testing